 Help Me Grow is a free informational line that helps connect families to health and developmental resources for children birth to age eight.
 A child development specialist is available to provide information and tools to assist children in being prepared to start school healthy and ready to succeed.
-If you would like some more information, call 2-1-1 (Connects Alabama) and ask for Help Me Grow or visit www.helpmegrowalabama.org.
+For more information call 2-1-1 (Connects Alabama) and ask for Help Me Grow or visit www. helpmegrowalabama.org.